Memorial Day, Lakeland Cemetery

 Anika responded with a wry laugh.
 “You know there’s absolutely no chance of me getting married anytime soon.
 I don’t even have a steady boyfriend.
 If I got sick, Penny Skoog would probably take over for me.”

-Carly held out her palm.
+Carly shrugged.
 “So, there you go.
 Tell your mother you want to—no, you are taking a trip with me out west and Penny is replacing you.”

 That’s easier said than done, Annika thought.
-My parents depend on me.
+My parents depend upon me.

 “Annika,” Carly said in a cajoling tone, as though she could read Annika’s mind.
-“Growing up, all the three of us ever talked about was how we were going to break away from the boredom static pace of small-town life.
-Remember how we used to talk about starting a business together?
+“Growing up, all the three of us ever talked about was how we were going to break away from the boredom and static pace of living in this town.
 The future won’t be the same without Hope, but that doesn’t mean we should abandon our dreams.”
 Carly stood up.
 “Look at us, we’re two years short of thirty.
 You’re still mopping the floors in your parents’ café and I’m serving beers to rowdy tourists in the town honky-tonk.
 Pathetic, isn’t it?
 We need to stop living on the Isle of Someday and start seriously pursuing something better.”

 Erik owned a house in Beverly Hills.
-He must have found life as a celebrity too important to leave because in the ten years he’d been gone, he’d never once returned to West Loon Bay; or contacted his family.
+He must have found life as a celebrity too important to leave—even temporarily—because in the ten years he’d been gone, he’d never once returned to West Loon Bay or contacted his family.
 If she and Carly drove to California, perhaps they could pay him a visit.
-That is, if he was home—and willing to see them.
+That is if he was home—and willing to see them.

-Carly slid her arm around Annika’s shoulders.
+“Six days a week, year in and year out,” Carly said as she slid her arm around Annika’s shoulders.
 “You need a break, Annika.
 We both do.”

 Annika stared into Carly’s brown eyes.
-“We’ll stock the car with a giant bag of M&Ms and a cooler full of Coke.
+“We’ll stock the car with giant bags of M&Ms and a cooler full of Coke.
 Have some crazy fun, like old times.”

 Carly set the clippers on top of the monument.
 “You got it!
 So, that means we’re going, right?”